Stellar black hole: Upper mass gap

 Observations of the LB-1 system of a star and unseen companion were initially interpreted in terms of a black hole with a mass of about 70 solar masses, which would be excluded by the upper mass gap.
 However, further investigations have weakened this claim.

 Black holes may also be found in the mass gap through mechanisms other than those involving a single star, such as the merger of black holes.

 Candidates

 Our Milky Way galaxy contains several stellar-mass black hole candidates (BHCs) which are closer to us than the supermassive black hole in the galactic center region.
 Most of these candidates are members of X-ray binary systems in which the compact object draws matter from its partner via an accretion disk.
 The probable black holes in these pairs range from three to more than a dozen solar masses.

 Extragalactic

 Candidates outside our galaxy come from gravitational wave detections:

+Candidates outside our galaxy from X-ray binaries:

 The disappearance of N6946-BH1 following a failed supernova in NGC 6946 may have resulted in the formation of a black hole.